IntelligenceModding/Advanced-Peripherals-Documentation/docs/turtles/compass_turtle.md

 !!! picture inline end
     ![!Image of the Compass Turtle](/../assets/images/previews/compass_turtle.png){ align=right }

 The Compass Turtle allow you to know which direction is your turtle facing.
-The magnet power inside compass also allows you to place blocks more accurately.
-However, the magnetic field is not strong enough, so if you want to place block farther away, you have to burn some fuel.
+The magnet power inside compass also allows you to place blocks more accurately with Automata Core.

 <p class="picture-spacing" style="--ps:6.3rem;"></p>